jaddoughman/Image-Segmentation/README.md

 python3 segmentation.py Sample.tif Sample.hocr ocrx_word
 ```

-Now, a new folder called "Output" has been created containing the cropped images.
+Now, a new folder called *Output* has been created containing the cropped images.